A Semi-supervised Physics-Aware Triple-Stream Underwater Image Enhancement Network: Experimental Settings

-\textbf{Implementation Details.} We implemented our method using Pytorch and conducted experiments on Ubuntu 20.04 with a GeForce RTX 3080 graphics processing unit.
-During the training process, the images were resized to the resolution of $256\times256$ pixels.
-The number of filters in the RCT was 16.
-For the $Enc_1$ to $Dec_1$ in the T-stream, the numbers of filters were 64, 128, 256, 512, 512, 256, 128, 64 and 64 in turn.
-Regarding the A-stream, the dimension of each token was 384 and the number of attention heads in the MHSA was 6.
-We trained the PA-UIENet using the AdamW \cite{adamw} optimizer.
-The learning rate and batch size were set to 1e-4 and 6 respectively.
-Four weighting factors, including $\lambda_1, \lambda_2, \lambda_3$ and $\lambda_{unsup}$ were set to 0.001, 0.005, 10 and 0.001 respectively.
-We first trained the PA-UIENet using the bi-directional supervised scheme for 3,000 iterations as a warm-up stage.
-Then the semi-supervised scheme was used to train it for 150,000 iterations.
-When the semi-supervised learning was carried out, in particular, the unsupervised scheme was performed for 30 iterations after the bi-directional supervised scheme was conducted for every 120 iterations.
+We implemented the proposed method using Pytorch and conducted experiments on Ubuntu 20.04 with a GeForce RTX 3090 graphics processing unit.
+During the training process, the images were resized to a resolution of $256\times256$ pixels.
+The number of filters in the RCT was set to 16.
+For the $Enc\_1$ to $Dec\_1$ in the D-Stream and B-Stream, the numbers of filters were set to 64, 128, 256, 512, 512, 256, 128, 64 and 64 in turn.
+Regarding the A-Stream, the dimension of each token was 384 and the number of attention heads in the MHSA was 6.
+We trained the PATS-UIENet using the AdamW \cite{adamw} optimizer.
+The learning rate and batch size were set to 1e-4 and 12, respectively.
+Four weighting factors, including $\lambda_1, \lambda_2, \lambda_3$ and $\lambda_{unsup}$, were set to 0.1, 0.005, 1 and 0.1, respectively.
+We first trained the PATS-UIENet using the bi-directional supervised scheme for 50 epochs as a warm-up stage.
+Then the semi-supervised scheme was used to train it for 1000 epochs.
+When the semi-supervised learning process was carried out, in particular, the unsupervised scheme was performed for 30 iterations after the bi-directional supervised scheme was conducted for each epoch.